-Pfeiffer had a small part in 1980's Falling in Love Again, but had a breakthrough with Grease 2.
-While the sequel to the hit musical proved to be commercially and critically disappointing, it helped introduce movie-goers to Pfeiffer.
+Pfeiffer landed a small part in 1980's Falling in Love Again, but had a breakthrough with Grease 2 (1982).
+While the sequel to the hit musical proved to be commercially and critically disappointing, it helped introduce movie-goers to the screen beauty.
 She soon moved on to the now-classic crime drama Scarface (1983), and showed critics that she could hold her own, starring opposite acting powerhouse Al Pacino.

 'The Witches of Eastwick,' 'Dangerous Liasons'

 Pfeiffer showed off her comedic side by starring in the 1988 comedy Married to the Mob.
-Two years later, she won wide acclaim as a sultry singer in The Fabulous Baker Boys, starring opposite real-life brothers Beau and Jeff Bridges.
-For the 1991 romantic comedy Frankie and Johnny, Pfeiffer tried to tone down her remarkable good looks to play a lonely waitress who gets involved with another restaurant employee (Al Pacino).
+Two years later, she garnered another Oscar nomination for playing a sultry singer in The Fabulous Baker Boys, starring opposite real-life brothers Beau and Jeff Bridges.
+For the 1991 romantic comedy Frankie and Johnny, Pfeiffer tried to tone down her remarkable good looks to play a lonely waitress who gets involved with another restaurant employee, played by Pacino.

-She quickly turned up the heat with Tim Burton's Batman Returns (1992), in which Michael Keaton plays the title character.
-For the film, Pfeiffer tackled a legendary villainess, "Catwoman," and more was made of her skin-tight suit than her performance.
+The actress quickly turned up the heat with Tim Burton's Batman Returns (1992), in which Michael Keaton plays the title character.
+For the film, Pfeiffer tackled a legendary villainess, Catwoman, and more was made of her skin-tight suit than her performance.

 'One Fine Day,' 'Up Close and Personal'

-Pfeiffer continued to win starring roles in later films.
-In 1993 she played a woman full of intrigue and scandal who wins Daniel Day-Lewis' character's heart in Martin Scorsese's Age of Innocence.
-In 1996, she played a harried single parent who eventually falls for George Clooney in One Fine Day.
+In 1993 Pfeiffer played a woman full of intrigue and scandal who wins Daniel Day-Lewis' character's heart in Martin Scorsese's Age of Innocence.
+In 1996 she played a harried single parent who eventually falls for George Clooney in One Fine Day.
 In another romantic tale, Up Close and Personal (1996), set in a television newsroom, she appeared opposite screen legend Robert Redford.

 'I Am Sam,' 'White Oleander'

-Selective about her work, Pfeiffer starred in the horror-supernatural flick What Lies Beneath (2000) with Harrison Ford.
-She also co-starred with Sean Penn in I Am Sam (2001), the heart-wrenching story of a mentally challenged man who is fighting to keep his young daughter.
-She continued to explore family issues with 2002's White Oleander, playing a mother whose life is ruined when she's sentenced to prison, and her daughter is put into foster care.
+Selective about her work, Pfeiffer starred in the horror-supernatural flick What Lies Beneath (2000), with Harrison Ford.
+She also co-starred with Sean Penn in I Am Sam (2001), the heart-wrenching story of a mentally challenged man who fights to keep his young daughter.
+She continued to explore family issues with 2002's White Oleander, playing a mother whose life is ruined when she's sentenced to prison and her daughter is put into foster care.

 In 2007 Pfeiffer returned to the big screen after being absent for several years.
 She gave an impressive, humorous performance in the hit musical Hairspray, co-starring with John Travolta, Christopher Walken and Nikki Blonsky.
 She then appeared in a number of films that met with little success, including the family friendly adventure Stardust (2007), with Robert De Niro; and the drama Personal Effects (2009), with Ashton Kutcher.